grbeno/grbeno.github.io/pages/dj_deployment.md

 Add the **URL** to `CSRF_TRUSTED_ORIGINS`

-Create a `nixpacks.toml` file
-If you want to deploy also a JS front-end library with NodeJS (ReactJS e.g.)
+If you want to deploy a JS front-end library with NodeJS (ReactJS e.g.) as well, then create a `nixpacks.toml` file

 ```
 providers = ["node", "python"]